marcy326/tfvarenv/README.md

 ## Overview

-`tfvarenv` is a powerful CLI tool designed to simplify the management of Terraform environments and `tfvars` files.
-It provides a comprehensive solution for versioning, tracking, and deploying Terraform configurations across multiple environments.
+`tfvarenv` is a CLI tool that simplifies Terraform environment and `tfvars` file management.
+It offers S3-backed version control, deployment tracking, and streamlined workflows for multiple environments.

 ## Features